Carbon monoxide intoxication with a CO-Hb of 30% while smoking waterpipe: a case report | Canada Hyperbarics Skip to main content

 What They Found

-The patient presented with a carbon monoxide-hemoglobin level of 30% after smoking a waterpipe and experienced a brief loss of consciousness.
+The patient presented with a carbon monoxide-haemoglobin level of 30% after smoking a waterpipe and experienced a brief loss of consciousness.
 Following hyperbaric oxygen therapy, the patient reported no lasting effects like heart problems or concentration issues two and a half years later.
 Despite increased awareness of the risks, their waterpipe smoking habits did not significantly change.

 Canadian Relevance